strava/go.strava/README.md

 	This example shows how to pull segment descriptions and leaderboards.
 To run:

 		cd $GOPATH/src/github.com/strava/go.strava/examples
-		go run segment_example.go -token=<your-access-token
+		go run segment_example.go -token=<your-access-token>

 	A sample access token can be found on the [API settings page](https://strava.com/settings/api).

 * #### [oauth_example.go](examples/oauth_example.go)
-	This example shows show to use the `OAuthCallbackHandler` to simplify the OAuth2 token exchange, as well as how to handle the errors that might occur.
+	This example shows how to use `OAuthCallbackHandler` to simplify the OAuth2 token exchange, as well as how to handle the errors that might occur.
 To run:

 		cd $GOPATH/src/github.com/strava/go.strava/examples